To use a MySQL database, follow these procedures.

 - The default settings in the MySQL installations in most distributions use conservative buffer sizes and memory usage.
 Cloudera Management Service roles need high write throughput because they might insert many records in the database.
 Cloudera recommends that you set the innodb_flush_method property to O_DIRECT.

-can store more than one database (for example, both the Activity
+than one database (for example, both the Activity Monitor and

-Monitor and Service Monitor) on the same host.
-If you do this,
+Service Monitor) on the same host.
+If you do this, you

 - Put each database on its own storage volume.